dnachavez/fine-tuning-tinybert-for-sentiment-analysis/README.md

 ## 🧐 About <a name = "about"></a>

 This repository hosts a project focused on fine-tuning the TinyBERT model for sentiment analysis tasks.
 It includes scripts for training the model with a custom dataset, analyzing text inputs to determine sentiment, and utilities for preprocessing data and evaluating model performance.
 The goal is to leverage the compact and efficient architecture of TinyBERT to achieve high-accuracy sentiment classification in a wide range of text data, from social media posts to customer reviews.
+Moreover, a web application component has been added to the project, enhancing its interactivity and user engagement.
+This web application is designed to provide an intuitive interface for performing sentiment analysis, utilizing a Flask backend for model interaction and a dynamic frontend for displaying results.

 ## 🎥 Demo / Working <a name = "demo"></a>